Celebrating Canada’s 150th in the Capital

 - Launch of the design competition for Nepean Point

 - Improved public access to Richmond Landing and the Bronson Pulp Mill ruins

 - Major restoration of the Tin House Court block on Sussex Drive

 - Rehabilitation of the Rideau Hall forecourt

-We will continue to work behind the scenes in support of partner initiatives, including major events organized by Canadian Heritage, such as Canada Day and Winterlude.
-We will also help facilitate special events in the Capital in 2017, including Red Bull Crashed Ice in Ottawa and MosaïCanada 150/2017 in Gatineau.
+We continue to work behind the scenes in support of partner initiatives, including major events organized by Canadian Heritage, such as Canada Day and Winterlude.
+We are also facilitating special events in the Capital in 2017, including Red Bull Crashed Ice in Ottawa and MosaïCanada 150/2017 in Gatineau.